Dirk Ehnts

 Dirk H. Ehnts (born 1977) is a German heterodox economist.
 He is one of the leading proponents of Modern Monetary Theory in Europe.

 Early life and studies

-Ehnts was born on 11 April 1977 in Bremen, Germany and finished high school there.
-He studied Economics from 1997 to 2002 at the University of Göttingen and graduated with a diploma.
-He was research assistant at the University of Oldenburg between 2006 and 2012, from which, in 2008 he was awarded his Economics Ph.D. cum laude.
+Ehnts was born in Bremen, Germany and finished high school there.
+He studied Economics from 1997 to 2002 at the University of Göttingen with one semester spent at the University of Valencia and graduated with a diploma.
+He was awarded a full scholarship for his PhD studies 2003-2005 and then was a research assistant at the University of Oldenburg between 2006 and 2012, from which, in 2008 he was received his Economics Ph.D. summa cum laude.